Action-slot: Visual Action-centric Representations for Multi-label Atomic Activity Recognition in Traffic Scenes

 There has been a noteworthy rise of community interest in activity recognition within traffic scenes~\cite{chen2016atomic,ramanishka2018toward,pieiccv2019,malla2020titan,stipicra2020,singh2022road,Agarwal_2023_ICCV}.
 Recognizing activities of road users is essential for advancing the development of intelligent driving systems, as it enables various applications, such as intent prediction~\cite{brain4car2015,stipicra2020,semanticregioncorl2022}, scenario retrieval~\cite{lin2014visual,driverwacv2020,Segal_universal_corl2020,Naphade23AIC23}, scenario-based assessment~\cite{carlachallenge2022,xu2022safebench}, and safety-critical scenario generation~\cite{xu2022safebench,rempe2022strive,cao2022advdo,rempeluo2023tracepace}.

 In this paper, we focus on multi-label atomic activity recognition, a new task proposed by the OATS dataset for interactive traffic scenario understanding~\cite{Agarwal_2023_ICCV}.
 An atomic activity is a higher-level semantic motion pattern rooted in the underlying road topology.
 For instance, a group of vehicles turning left is described as \textbf{Z1-Z4: C+}, as shown in Figure~\ref{fig:teaser}.
 The notions \textit{Z1} and \textit{Z4} are roadways within an intersection.
-A left-turn motion pattern is represented as \textbf{Z1-Z4}.
+The left-turn motion pattern is represented as \textbf{Z1-Z4}.
 We use \textit{C+} to denote a group of vehicles.
+The combination of such motion patterns and road user types can compose 64 classes of atomic activities.
 This task presents distinctive challenges as it demands a comprehensive understanding of contextual information and motions of road users.
 Moreover, it requires the ability to break down activities within crowded and intricate traffic scenes from videos.

 We identify the limitations of current action recognition models, showing less desirable performance in the OATS benchmark~\cite{Agarwal_2023_ICCV}.
-We argue that video-level representations, employing 3D ConvNet~\cite{carreira2017quo,tran2019video,feichtenhofer2019slowfast,feichtenhofer2020x3d} or transformers~\cite{fan2021multiscale,tong2022videomae} models, pose a challenge for classifiers in distinguishing individual atomic activities within traffic scenes due to the complicated structure of traffic scenes.
+We argue that video-level representations, simply employing 3D ConvNet~\cite{carreira2017quo,tran2019video,feichtenhofer2019slowfast,feichtenhofer2020x3d} or transformers~\cite{fan2021multiscale,tong2022videomae} models, pose a challenge for classifiers in distinguishing individual atomic activities within traffic scenes due to the complicated structure of traffic scenes.
 On the other hand, object-aware representations~\cite{Baradel_2018_ECCV,CVPR2019_ARG,Agarwal_2023_ICCV} using object features~\cite{he2017mask} struggle to associate the relationship between the road structures and motions of objects.
 Then the question we like to answer in this paper: \textit{Can we learn visual representations that decompose multiple atomic activities from videos, without using object proposals?}